 Your website is typically the client’s foremost interaction with you and your business.
 Creating a website is a serious job, and a poor one will affect your credibility.
-Do you see yourself associating with a company that has a poor website?
+Do you see yourself associating with a company that has a poor website design?
 I think I’ve made my point.
 Using a generic template instead of building a tailored site is not an option if you want to be taken seriously.

 We all know the importance of having a website, but do we know the crucial guidelines that we must follow while creating one?
 If you do not have a website and are planning to get one, you should know that several factors play a significant role in determining your website’s fate.
 And, here they are-

 The point behind your website should be strong from the very first page.
 What are you offering?
 Are you selling a product or a service?
 Or are you marketing yourself and your proficiency?
 Whichever it is, this needs to be clearly conveyed to your visitors.
 This will help the user engage with your website and attract the right kind of people.
 Do not forget about SEO.
 You do not want to go on without it.

 Simplicity in Design

 The design should always be as uncomplicated as possible while grasping interest.
 Complex designs typically lead to a bad user experience, which is not charming on potential clients.
 The use of font, colors, and text should be kept humble and harmonious throughout the website.

 Yet, you don’t want the website to be generic either.
 Be careful of oversimplifying to the point of being bland and dull.
 There should be a right offset between an original and exciting design while staying modest and not going over the top with imagery and colors.

 The client must be able to locate whatever it is that they are looking for as promptly as possible.
 This is where UX design comes in.
 Visitors want efficiency and are not usually prepared to waste extra time steering through a finicky website.
 They will look elsewhere if it takes too long to find what they are looking for.
 For instance, finding your contact information should be easy; it should be right in front of the visitor’s eyes.